-Dogs that looked similar to Beagles of various sizes have been popular for centuries.
+Dogs resembling Beagles of various sizes have been popular for centuries.
 In its early years, the Beagle looked more like a straight-legged Basset Hound and was primarily white with a few dark markings but less attractive than the modern dog.

 These larger Beagle-type dogs were called “Buck Hounds” and hunted deer.
 The smaller, more agile variety hunted smaller game, and these early Beagles were standouts for chasing bunnies.

-Today beagles are one of the most popular breeds in the United States.
+Today, beagles are among the most popular breeds in the United States.
 The dogs are relatively easy to care for but require at least an hour or more of daily exercise.

 If the dogs don’t get enough exercise, they can become destructive and dig, bark, or climb in an attempt to escape.